stephan-glamsch/MagSAF/README.md

 ```
 python -m pip install -r requirements.txt
 ```
-and then execute `MagSAF_GUI.py` or you can go to XYZ and download a auto-py-to-exe generated .exe file of MagSAF.
+and then execute `MagSAF_GUI.py` or you can go to the latest release version and download an auto-py-to-exe generated .exe file of MagSAF.

 ## How to use